Molly Mitchell-Hardt Field MA, LMFT

 I spent my first two years of college with a sense of displacement, grasping for belonging in the wrong places, I struggled with tumultuous relationships, body image, disordered eating, and suicidal thoughts.

-I chose to take a gap year and moved to Los Angeles to work for a non profit organization called City Year.
+I chose to take a gap year and moved to Los Angeles to work for a non profit Americorps program called City Year.
 During that year I worked as a tutor and mentor in the South LA school system.
 Another seed was planted, I knew that I was meant to lead a life of service to others.

 I finished my college education at USC, more purposeful at first and increasingly more lost.
 Again, I struggled to find a sense of belonging, feeling more and more isolated from my peers.
 I spent my senior year learning swahili and preparing to travel to Tanzania to live and serve in a small village with no electricity or running water.
 I often hesitate to speak of the time I spent in the nonprofit world, because I am aware of the immense privilege and white saviorism perpetuated by a lot of this work.
 Despite this, these experiences on the ground were deep and personal, face to face, sharing food, stories, laughter and time.